hen8y/laravel-vpay/README.md

 Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.

-Why not star the github repo?
-I'd love the attention!
-Why not share the link for this repository on Twitter?
-Spread the word!

 Don't forget to [follow me on twitter](https://twitter.com/hen8y)!